hyperledger-labs/splice/cluster/README.md

 cluster is defined in terms of a manifest we generate by a [Jsonnet](http://jsonnet.org)
 script: [`canton-network-config.jsonnet`](/cluster/manifest/canton-network-config.jsonnet).

-This produces a manifest that describes all of the objects necessary to run the Canton Network specific parts of our clusters.
+This produces a manifest that describes all the objects necessary to run the Canton Network specific parts of our clusters.

 To simplify tracking of changes and make it easier to reliably refactor